 All 12 cheerleaders and their sponsor were treated at area hospitals.
 Eight of the 13 had been released by Monday.
 Eventually all but one would recover.
 Junior Ginger Adams died on March 24th at Vanderbilt University Medical Center.

 Adams was a local girl, a graduate of Calloway County High School, where she had been co-captain of the cheerleading squad.
-She was the daughter of Hank and Joanna Adams and the sister of Scott Adams.
+She was the daughter of Hank and Joanna Adams and the sister of Scott and Andy Adams.

 CCHS principal Jerry Ainley told the Ledger and Times, “She was a very vibrant, outgoing girl.
 She had a light in her eyes – an All-American girl that any parent would be proud to have as a daughter.”